alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 #### 7.2.6 Benefits and drawbacks

 Compared to the results obtained previously, the reconstructions acheived with this hybrid approach are very accurate and represent a significant improvement in protein structure prediction.
 The innovative learning inversion framework demontrates great potential as a methodology for structural learning; in this framework data fragmentation emerges equally as a viable alternative to convetional sequence length management through padding or masking.
-The inversion framework can leverage efficiently the strong bound between the amino-acid sequences and the three-dimensional structure of proteins.
-The encouraging outcomes obtained through this approach provide valuable insights and open new avenues for future research in protein modeling.
+The encouraging outcomes obtained through this approach provide valuable insights, and open new avenues for future research in protein modeling.

 ## 7.3 Additional diagnostic experiments